 In the past, instincts and old habits may have led to a costly trip to the emergency room.
-But families in and around Sioux Falls, South Dakota, today have a convenient option in cases of the slips and falls and bumps and bruises that can happen to people of all ages.
+But families near a Sanford Health location today have a convenient option in case of slips and falls and bumps and bruises that can happen to people of all ages.

-Advanced medical care is accessible — even outside regular clinic hours — through urgent care, also called walk-in and acute care.
-It’s the type of care Sanford Orthopedic Fast Track Clinics specialize in.
+Advanced medical care is accessible — even outside regular clinic hours — through walk-in care, also called urgent care and acute care.

 - Deep wounds